 SharePoint Online discoveries, by default, target the Azure tenant that you specified with the credentials on the Name page in Step 1.
-Create the Discovery (Name) on page 63.
-Information about your sites, site members, site owners, site groups, permissions, and SharePoint Online Configuration Settings and Policies is collected based on the discovery options.
+Create the Discovery (Name) on page 69.
+Information about your sites, site members, site

 To specify whether to collect all sites or only specific sites